 Additional information on the characteristics of the MSA’s workforce are also housed in the annual guide.
 The level of educational attainment among the working population of age 25-plus shows Bossier Parish leading the U.S. average in the high school diploma and associate degree areas, and outperforms the state average of bachelor’s degree and graduate or professional degree attainment categories.
 The trends in educational attainment show our investments in education are paying off.
 Our community’s top-rated school system, a track record of investment in education initiatives, and customized market-responsive workforce training programs has earned the community multiple accolades and a reputation among national trade and business publications as being both progressive and business positive.

 Our annual publication contains additional information on cost of living index scores which are used to support our case for business development and investment.
 This information illustrates that an employee’s income earned in our community goes further than comparable peer cities.
-Additionally, total monthly retail sales for Bossier Parish, Bossier City, Caddo Parish and Shreveport along with household income levels are also profiled within our publication.
+Additionally, total monthly retail sales for Bossier Parish, Bossier City, Caddo Parish and Shreveport along with household income levels are also profiled within our publication to help with sales forecast readings.
 The retail market is a big player in our local economic development matrix.
 Retail helps to retain income within the local economy, generating sales tax revenue which in turn is invested back into the community.
 In 2017, residents and visitors in the combined cities and parishes spent an estimated $13 billion.
 That is a lot of buying power.

 The information outlined here clearly supports the progressive work being done by community leaders.
 Smart growth and forward-thinking strategies have earned Bossier the distinction as one of the fastest growing communities in the southern United States.